 Barge Total.
-Barge movement data for 1996-2010, which are collected and compiled by the U.S. Army Corps of Engineers, are obtained from Waterborne Commerce of the United States.
+Annual barge movement data, which are collected and compiled by the U.S. Army Corps of Engineers, are obtained from Waterborne Commerce of the United States.
 The categories used to calculate modal shares for barge are river shipping range (origin) and river receiving range (destination).
 Total movements are determined by summing the total of all receiving ranges.
 As explained in the Rail Total section above, when barge and rail are used in combination to ship grain, with barge being the final mode in the transportation route, only the barge movement is included.